surgiie/blade/README.md

 # Blade

+# Abandoned

+This package is no longer maintained consider using [laravel-blade-cli](https://github.com/surgiie/laravel-blade-cli) for templating needs.

 ![tests](https://github.com/surgiie/blade/actions/workflows/tests.yml/badge.svg)

 An extended standalone version of the Laravel Blade engine so that it can be used on any textual file on the fly.